O-LAP/home/vision.md

 Our model can't run on mega factories to achieve economies of scale.

 ## Reduce Global Footprint
-We send designs electronically to the closes point of production from where the furniture is required.
+We can send designs electronically to the closest point of production from where the furniture is required.
 This allows us wider access and also helps reduces the impact of transport on earth.

 ## Promote Openness